Homer's Phobia: Production

-John Waters instantly accepted the invitation to guest-star in the episode.
+John Waters (1995 photograph) instantly accepted the invitation to guest-star in the episode.

 The original concept for the episode came from a few lines of show ideas written by George Meyer.
 One of them read "Bart the homo", and Ron Hauge was selected to write the episode, with the story stemming from that line.
 The idea of using filmmaker John Waters as a guest star had been around for a while.
 Many of the staff were fans of his work, and showrunners Bill Oakley and Josh Weinstein had planned to use him in an episode called "Lisa and Camp", which revolved around Lisa "discovering the joys of campy things".
 Their idea was combined with Meyer's, and it became this episode.
 The episode was originally titled "Bart Goes to Camp", but was renamed because the joke was too oblique.
 Mike B. Anderson directed the episode, telling The Gold Coast Bulletin: "When I read the script I was enthralled, not only because of the visual possibilities, but also because the story felt very solid.
 It was engaging and surprising and I really put heart into that episode."

-Waters accepted his invitation to be a guest star instantly, stating that if it was good enough for the actress Elizabeth Taylor, who appeared in the season four episodes "Lisa's First Word" and "Krusty Gets Kancelled", it was good enough for him.
+Waters, a fan of the show, accepted his invitation to be a guest star instantly, stating that if it was good enough for the actress Elizabeth Taylor, who appeared in the season four episodes "Lisa's First Word" and "Krusty Gets Kancelled", it was good enough for him.
 He joked, however, about a negative reaction if his character would be made to look like fitness personality Richard Simmons.
 John's design was based largely on Waters' own appearance; for animation reasons, Waters' moustache was changed from straight to curvy, so that it did not look like a mistake.